 Project Heart is a new development located in Welwyn Garden City.
 This will be a new multifunctional space for Tesco PLC’s head offices.
 The new campus will provide new event space, atrium space, testing kitchens, offices, gym and a new Tesco Express.

 The multi-functional space will provide an opportunity to host events, present products and promote new initiatives.
 The central atrium space acts as the building’s prime focus, giving staff an opportunity to get together and host presentations.
 The development aims to provide an area for staff to connect, collaborate and innovate.
 As well as offering a new customer experience centre.

 Enviromesh were contacted in early 2015 to consult on the Project Heart scheme.
 It was a further two and a half years before commencement works (whilst the main site contractors completed the initial construction phases).
 The intervening period was certainly useful in terms of project planning and on-going consultation.
 Therefore ultimately meant we had safer access to a less congested site.
 There were, however, a number of other key challenges to address.

 LOM Architecture & Design contacted Andy Fields, Technical Manager, in early 2015 to go for a meeting in Welwyn Garden City to discuss the future project and how to use gabions applications on-site.
 McLaren Construction later brought in Enviromesh, with whom they had previously worked with on the new Premier Inn, Uxbridge scheme.
-The project originally started as only post-supported walls surrounding the building, the gabion application expanded once installation had commenced on-site.
-Once the client had seen this works and wanted to expand the use of gabion solutions.
+The project originally started as only Post-Supported Walls surrounding the building, the gabion application expanded once installation had commenced on-site.
+Once the client had seen these works and wanted to expand the use of Gabion Landscaping solutions.
 This was with the main focus being on the architectural design of the scheme.

 POST-SUPPORTED PERIMETER WALLS AND RAIN SCREEN